brian-carroll/elm_c_wasm/src/test/gc/replay/readme.md

 |           | replay    | check stackmap push  |

 ## Unfinished_Curried_Normal

+Ran out of memory during a call that applied the final argument to a curried closure Function is "normal", not tail-call-eliminated.
+Expect everything to be kept alive and replayed.

 | eval ops  | before GC            | after GC             |
 | --------- | -------------------- | -------------------- |